JamesCWeber/British_Airways_Data_Project_Part_1_Sentiment_Analysis/README.md

 ```
 **The SentimentIntensityAnalyzer().polarity_scores() command will analyze the text inside the polarity_scores() and will rate the negativity, neutrality, and positivity of the text.** The values go from -1 to 1, with -1 being a very negative statement and 1 being a very positive one.
 A value of 0 is neutral.
 The compound score is the overall score of the text.

 The first step of conducting sentiment analysis is to combine all text from the Title and Text column, and remove quotation marks.
+We will create a df_review dataframe.
+The df_review dataframe will contain a single column which contains the title and text of every review.
 ```
 # Sentiment analysis requires text data.
 # Two columns from the original df dataframe contains text: the Title column and the Text column.